Late Summer – Eating With The Seasons

 Exercise

 The Earth element is injured by inactivity.
 This doesn’t mean you have to run a marathon.
 It means appropriate exercise for your situation.
-For some, a walk around the block is an excellent starting place others can run or lift weights.
+For some, a walk around the block is an excellent starting place, others can run or lift weights.
+Know your age and stage of health and adjust your exercise.
+If you come away weaker and more exhausted you may need to rethink your exercise plan.
 When the Earth element is strong, our muscles are firm and tone and we have energy to bound up Camel’s Back park.
-If the Earth element is weak, the muscles become flaccid, we become we and prolapse will start.
+If the Earth element is weak, the muscles become flaccid, we weaken and prolapse will start.

 Warm up